Fines and Fees Reporting Act

 (c) Any other section in the state code or the state constitution that authorizes the assessment of a fine or fee.

-4. The Commissioner shall establish and maintain a statewide database and searchable public website that include the following information for each fine or fee assessed at conviction as of December 31 of each year, as provided by each governmental entity that assesses fines and fees.
+(4) The Commissioner shall establish and maintain a statewide database and searchable public website that include the following information for each fine or fee assessed in a criminal case or civil enforcement action as of December 31 of each year, as provided by each governmental entity that assesses fines and fees.

 (a) Name of the governmental entity